kwartengj/Asonam2021/README.md

 WARNING: The data and lexicons contain content that is racist, sexist and offensive in many other ways.

-You can find our labeled data in the data directory and the lexicons in the lexicons directory
+You can find our labelled data in the data directory and the lexicons in the lexicons directory

 ***Please cite our paper in any published work that uses any of these resources.***
 ~~~